corsonr/woo-restrict-orders-per-day/README.md

-# Restrict Order per Day for WooCommerce
+# Restrict Orders per Day for WooCommerce

 Put the shop into catalogue mode once number of orders per day is reached.